Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 6.1: Suscipere digneris: this prayer appears in the Vespasian Psalter.

 6.2: Ðis gebed baeda sang:<!--There is probably something to be said about this.
-At least give the Lapidge/Frank number-->-->
+At least give the Lapidge/Frank number-->

 # References